ihat/mapredus/README.md

 currently working on a way to allow the result_store_key to change depending on class properties.
 For instance in the above example, if the Job class had an id attribute, we may want to store the final mapreduce result in "job:store:result:#{id}".
-We'll also be looking to add a Inputter (maybe equivalent to Hadoops InputStream?) which defines how you want to process the input data to provide it to the map.
-The inputter will be a queue process to be processed by the resque queue.

-### Mappers, Reducers, Finalizers
+### Inputters, Mappers, Reducers, Finalizers

-MapRedus needs a mapper, reducer, finalizer to be defined to run, for
+MapRedus needs a input stream, mapper, reducer, finalizer to be defined to run.
+The input stream defines how a block of your data gets divided so that a mapper can work on a small portion to map.
+For
 example:

+    class InputStream < MapRedus::InputStream
+      def self.scan(data_object)
+        # your data object is a reference to a block of text in redis
+        text_block = MapRedus.redis.get(data_object)
+        text_block.each_line.each_with_index do |line, i|
+          yield(i, line)
+        end
+      end
+    end

     class Mapper < MapRedus::Mapper
       def self.map(data_to_map)
-        data_to_map.split(" ").each do |data|
+        data_to_map.each do |data|
+          key = data
-          key, value = data.split(",")
+          value = 1
           yield( key, value )
         end
       end
     end

-In this example, the mapper's map function calls yield to emit the key value pair for storage in redis.
+In this example, the inputt stream calls yield to output a mapredus file number and a the value that is saved to file (in redis).
+The mapper's map function calls yield to emit the key value pair for storage in redis.
 The reducer's reduce function acts similarly.

 The finalizer runs whatever needs to be run when a process completes, an example:

     class Finalizer < MapRedus::Finalizer
       def self.finalize(process)
-        result = {}
-        process.each_key_value do |key, value|
+        process.each_key_reduced_value do |key, value|
-          result[key] = value
+          process.outputter.encode(process.keyname, key, value)
         end
-        process.save_result(result)
+        ...
+        < set off a new mapredus process to use this stored data >
       end
     end

-If you are dealing with a lot of keys and values, you'll likely not want to store your data in this manner; this is just an example of what you can do.
-In this example the saved result is saved for as long as needed.
-Often times will want to encode the saved result in a way (since it is being saved to redis as a string).
-For example we provide a JsonOutputter which serializes the result as Json.
+The process.keyname refers the final result key that is stored in redis.
+The outputter is needed to define how exactly that encoding is defined.
+We provided an outputter that encodes your data into a redis hash.

-    class JsonOutputter < MapRedus::Outputter
+    class RedisHasher < MapRedus::Outputter
-      def encode(o)
+      def encode(result_key, k, v)
-        o.to_json
+        MapRedus::FileSystem.hset(result_key, k, v)
       end

-      def decode(o)
+      def decode(result_key, k)
-        JSON.parse(o)
+        MapRedus::FileSystem.hget(result_key, k)
       end
     end

-The JsonOutputter we provide encodes using Yajl if available.
-The default Outputter makes no changes to original result.
+The default Outputter makes no changes to original result, and tries to store that directly into redis as a string.

 Running Tests
 -------------

-Run the tests which tests the word counter example and some other tests
+Run the tests which tests the word counter example and some other tests (you'll need to have bundler installed)
-    bundle exec rake
+    rake

 Requirements
 ------------
-Redis
+Bundler (this will install all the requirements below) Redis
 RedisSupport
 Resque